s-a/deep-autofill-chrome-extension/README.md

 This extension is using faker.js to fill any enabled input element on HTML forms.
 You can use a `monkey` random mode or define presets in form of `JSON` data in the extension' s options area.

-A preset contains an array of setup objects.
-An example would look like this:

 ## Installation

 [![chrome.google.com/webstore](ChromeWebStore_Badge_v2_206x58.png)](https://chrome.google.com/webstore/detail/deep-auto-fill-chrome/dcanhnkbelfogjbcifegdkgecfammhnk)